 What Is Programmatic Advertising?

-Programmatic is a way to target the specific audience you want to see your advertisements.
-Using aspects such as gender, age, and location you ensure you’re sending highly-targeted messages out to the right kind of people.
+To ensure relevancy, the database that programmatic advertising uses contains aspects such as gender, age, and location to ensure you will be sending your ads out to the right kind of people.

 Why Do People Use Programmatic Advertising?

 This is usually thought of as an advantage over the traditional method of speaking directly with salespeople who would purchase the ad space manually.
 Because of this, it provides a few main advantages.

 Firstly, the time that was originally needed for a campaign to be set up has been cut down drastically.
 Before numerous meetings were required that spent days of time before ad space was then manually purchased.
 Programmatic advertising is instant.

 Secondly, whoever wants to run the campaign has far greater control over targeting.
 Using an interface, the advertiser can choose everything from age, gender, location, interests and much more with just a press of a button.